data4class/Teaching/README.md

 # Teaching
-This repository contains notebook and data for various topics in ML and Finance
+This repository contains notebook and data for various topics in ML and Finance conducted during NISM.